Thursday, December 15, 2005

 We visited several smaller tombs, including the tomb of Prince Amon hir Khopshef.
 His tomb contained some of the most vibrant hieroglyphics we saw during our entire time in Egypt.
 The images above give you a hint of the technicolour array that awaited us.
 The dog figure is Anubis, the god of funerary rites, protector of graves, and guide to the underworld.
 The falcon figure is Horus, the god of kingship, healing, protection, the sun and the sky.

-I still marvel at the fact that this paintwork is thousands of years old.
+I still marvel at the simple fact that this paintwork is thousands of years old.
 It's also hard to fathom that many of the hieroglyphics we saw in Egypt were once just as colourful.
 I wonder how monochromatic our world will look to others a thousand years from now?

 Our next stop was a real treat.
 We crossed back over the Nile, grabbed lunch on board our boat, then headed for the imposing Ramesseum temple complex.
-Ramesses II, commonly known as Ramesses the Great, ruled Eygpt from 1303 BC to 1213 BC.
+Ramesses II, commonly known as Ramesses the Great, ruled Egypt from 1303 BC to 1213 BC.
 He's regarded as the greatest, most celebrated, and most powerful pharaoh of the New Kingdom, long considered the most powerful and influential period of ancient Egypt.
 He also lived longer than most of his peers.
 Scholars generally agree that he reached the ripe old age of 90 or 91.

 To quote a recent scholar, Ramesses the Great, King of Kings, is a figure who bears comparison to Napoleon, and to every famous autocrat, from Alexander the Great to Mao Zedong.
 The stats alone tell a story.
 He lived to the age of 90, at a time when average life expectancy was less than 30.
 He ruled for 65 years from 1279-1213 BCE, fathered more than 100 children, and would outlive 12 potential heirs to the throne.

 However, his most enduring legacy is undoubtedly the Ramesseum temple complex he built near Quma, a few kilometres north of Luxor.
 Garry and I spent several hours exploring this massive complex.
-It was a smorgasbord of all things classically Eygptian including dramatic bas-relief carvings, colourful hieroglyphics and massive temple columns.
+It was a smorgasbord of all things classically Egyptian, including dramatic bas-relief carvings, colourful hieroglyphics and massive temple columns.
 It was no surprise to find Ramesse's profile appearing again and again in carvings, statues and other iconic images.

 Our final stop of the day was one I'd really been hanging out for.
 The tomb of Queen Hatshepsut is possibly one of Luxor's most iconic locations.
-For good reason, it's it is considered to be a masterpiece of ancient architecture.
+For good reason, it's considered a masterpiece of ancient architecture.
 A broad causeway leads you towards three expansive terraces that rise from the desert floor and recede into the cliffs of Deir el-Bahari.
-Hatshepsut was the second female pharaoh to rule Eygpt.
+Hatshepsut was the second female pharaoh to rule Egypt.
 Initially, she reigned as a regent on behalf of her stepson Thutmose III before ruling in her own right between 1473 and 1458 B.C.
 She's certainly secured her legacy thanks to this spectacular complex.

 Follow this link to learn more about our journey to Aswan.